 Adults: Adults are likely to be present from late spring through summer.
 Look for adults on potential host trees feeding on foliage or searching for mates or egg laying sites.
 Adults may also be seen scurrying up and down the base of the tree or large limbs.

 Exit holes: Exit holes will be visible throughout the year.
 Look for round holes between ¼ and ½ inch in diameter for Asian longhorned beetle and more oval-shaped holes ¼ inch in diameter for the Tetropium species.

 Woodpecker damage is often an indication of insect activity in trees.
-Wood-boring beetle exit holes or egg notches may be confused with woodpecker or sapsucker damage.
-They are distinguished primarily by wood-boring insect damage appearing in a less linear arrangement than woodpecker damage and wood-boring insect exit holes having “clean” edges and regular shapes.
+Wood boring beetle exit holes or egg notches may be confused with woodpecker or sapsucker damage.
+They are distinguished primarily by wood boring beetle damage appearing in a less linear arrangement and wood boring insect exit holes having “clean’ edges and regular shapes.
 For more information and descriptions see this resource.

 Branch/crown dieback: Look for branches that don’t leaf-out in spring after all trees have put out new growth.
 After leaf-out watch for early yellowing or early leaf drop as an indication to examine the tree more closely.

 If you find insects that you do not recognize as native pests, it is best to collect the specimen and submit it for identification.
 Insects are quick and can be elusive.
 If you don’t think you can capture the specimen, try photographing it.
 For physically collected specimens, please kill them before submitting for identification.